chronoapp/chrono/README.md

 Copy over the `.env.example` file to `.env` and fill in the necessary environment variables.

+To setup Chrono with your own Google OAuth credentials, you will need to create a project in the Google Cloud Console and create OAuth 2.0 credentials.
+Set the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables in the `.env` file.

 2) Build and run the containers

 ```bash